-We didn’t install the flooring but it took our contractor about half a day to install the flooring in both bathrooms.
-We opted to lay the flooring on top of the existing vinyl/tile flooring.
-That is another perk to vinyl planks, you can lay it right over the existing floor if it’s clean and flat since there is no required underlayment or leveling.
-Easy peasy.
+We didn’t install the flooring but it took our contractor about half a day to install the flooring in both bathrooms (he worked alone).
+As I mentioned above, we opted to have the flooring laid on top of the existing tile flooring.
+Our contractor told us that this is one of the perks of vinyl plank flooring, you can lay it right over the existing floor if it’s clean and flat since there is no required underlayment or leveling.

 What product is your flooring?

-It’s called Sumter in the color Shadow by Shaw.
-They come in wide 7×48″ planks you can find the product here.
+The exact vinyl plank flooring product we selected is called De Soto in the color Shadow by Shaw.
+They come in wide 7×48″ planks and in a variety of colors.
+You can find the product here.

 What’s the quality like?
 How are they holding up?

-They are really great!
+To be honest, I’ve been very impressed with the quality.
+I cannot recommend this flooring product enough.
+They are really great in looks and in practicality.
 I think they look even better in a space, in person, than they do in photos or in the box.
-They even have some texture to mimic the feel of a wood plank.
+They have some texture to mimic the feel of a wood plank.
 I especially love them in the bathrooms since they are easy to keep clean.
-Like any flooring, you have to be sure to seal all of the edging near water with silicone so that water doesn’t get under flooring.
-They still look brand new.
+The flooring is water resistant but like any flooring, you have to be sure to seal all of the edging near water with silicone so that water doesn’t get under flooring.

 How do you care for them?

-Easy, sweep and mop regularly.
+The caring of vinyl plank flooring is similar to tile floor product.
+You sweep and mop regularly with a damp mop.
 You could also vacuum them if you prefer but the maintenance is very worry free.

 We only have this flooring in our bathroom spaces and after four years, there are no knicks or dents in the flooring.
 I think you might see some pressure spots where you have heavy furniture on top of the flooring in main spaces but overall I am really impressed with the durability of this flooring.